The Battle of Ezekiel 38-39…Part 1

 The word of the LORD came to me: “Son of man, set your face against Gog, of the land of Magog, the chief prince of Meshech and Tubal; prophesy against him and say: ‘This is what the Sovereign LORD says: I am against you, O Gog, chief prince of Meshech and Tubal.
 I will turn you around, put hooks in your jaws and bring you out with your whole army-your horses, your horsemen fully armed, and a great horde with large and small shields, all of them brandishing their swords.
 Persia, Cush and Put will be with them, all with shields and helmets, also Gomer with all its troops and Beth Togarmah from the far north with all its troops-the many nations with you.
 (Ezek.
 38:1-6)

-In another study, I made the claim that Gog is a supernatural figure (perhaps Satan’s counterpart to the Archangel Michael) and the behind the scenes commander of this event, while Magog is listed in Genesis 10 as one of Noah’s grandsons, a son of Japeth.
+In a recent article, Finding Gog , I made the claim that Gog is a supernatural figure (perhaps Satan’s counterpart to the Archangel Michael) and the behind the scenes commander of this event, while Magog is listed in Genesis 10 as one of Noah’s grandsons, a son of Japeth.
 Over 130 historical references demonstrate that Magog is the father of today’s Russian people.
 (For a more detailed treatment on the modern names of all the nations mentioned in this passage, read the related article I’ve included below.)

-In our Mid East Prophecy Update Sept 2004 I also explained that the “hooks in the jaw” comes from the equestrian world where a special bridle is used to make a rebellious horse obedient to its rider’s commands.
-It symbolizes God forcing Russia to become involved in this battle to assure that His will is done.
+In our Mid East Prophecy Update Sept 2004 I also explained that the “hooks in the jaw” phrase indicates Russia’s reluctance to participate, and that the treaty Russia has with the Central Asian Republics may be invoked to assure that God’s will is done and Russia is involved.
 Persia is the ancient name for Iran, Cush and Put represent the North African nations, Gomer was Magog’s brother and settled along the Danube River in what would become Eastern Europe, and Togarmah, a son of Gomer’s, inhabited what’s now known as Armenia and Turkey.
-The characteristic all these nations have in common today is their religion.
-They’re all Moslem.
+The characteristic all these nations have in common is their religion, they’re all Moslem.

 “Get ready; be prepared, you and all the hordes gathered about you, and take command of them.
 After many days you will be called to arms.
 In future years you will invade a land that has recovered from war, whose people were gathered from many nations to the mountains of Israel, which had long been desolate.
 They had been brought out from the nations, and now all of them live in safety.
 You and all your troops and the many nations with you will go up, advancing like a storm; you will be like a cloud covering the land.
 (Ezek.
 38:7-9)

 The fact that Israel is the target in this passage is self evident, but a controversy rages around the Heberew word betach translated “in safety” in verse 8.
 A secondary meaning, “carelessly” could mean that they’re not really safe but just think they are and so their guard is down.
 It would take a truly miraculous change in Israel’s current situation to achieve either of the conditions this word implies.
 As far as I know, the prospective agreement I revealed above is only being reported in mid-east intelligence services, but its progress certainly bears watching as it could be just the miraculous change that’s needed.
 If it comes to pass, it would mark the first time in modern Israel’s 50-year history that it’s enjoyed even one day of official peace with it’s neighbors.